 |Supersedes:||ACAD 101, ACAD 102, ACAD 103, ACAD 104||Page:||1 of 13|

-The Post-Secondary Admissions, Registration and Graduation Policy applies to all faculty, staff and all full-time and part-time (prospective, confirmed and registered) students of the College from the time of application to a course or program through to completion of the course or graduation from the program, where these activities or actions are a component of the relationship between the (prospective) student and the institution.
-Non-credit general interest courses with open admission are not covered under these regulations; those courses are covered in the specific course outline for each course.
+This policy applies to all faculty, staff and all full-time and part-time (prospective, confirmed and registered) students of the College from the time of application to a course or program through to completion of the course or graduation from the program, where these activities or actions are a component of the relationship between the student and the institution.

 The information contained within this document applies to all students registered in any Loyalist course or any program offered by the College, in any location or in any format.
 At times, the individual circumstances of a particular campus or a particular program may require a minor variation in procedure.
 These will be communicated to students at the commencement of the program or particular course.
 Students taking individual courses must meet admission requirements in order to be awarded the credential.

 A degree, diploma, or certificate program of study prescribes the number and types of courses required to complete the specific credential.
 Before registration, students are provided with all relevant Loyalist College policies and procedures.
 Students are expected to confirm, in writing, that they have received all relevant policies and procedures.

 Upon payment of the prescribed tuition and non-tuition related feeds, a registered student is entitled to receive instruction as to the maximum number of courses/credits as set out in the official program of study for each semester of the program.